RawanAbdelkader272/Traffic_Light_Controller/README.md

-# 🚦 Traffic Light Controller — ECE 432 Digital VLSI
+# 🚦 Traffic Light Controller

 A hardware traffic light controller for a two-street intersection, implemented on an **Intel Cyclone III EP3C120F780C7 FPGA** using Verilog HDL.